namiwijeuom/Eye-diagrams-and-Equalization/README.md

   11. Why there is a discrepancy between the AWGN channel BER and the ZF equalized multipath channel.
 Explain your results referring to the design of the ZF equalizer.
   12. Comment on the BER performance if binary orthogonal signaling was used instead of BPSK.

-MATLAB 2021 software was used to complete this assignment.
+* MATLAB 2021 software was used to complete this assignment.

-Group Members
+  * Group Members
-* A.A.H Prammuditha
+    * A.A.H Pramuditha
     * W.L.N.K Wijetunga